JR-SRUSA/web_bluetooth/README.md

 described in the 'Generate an HTTPS server with self-signed certificate' section below.
 3.  main.html and main.js -> Files which generate the Web Bluetooth website. html file specifies the layout, javascript (js) file contains the code necessary for web bluetooth.
 4.  bluetooth_ids.json -> Contains service and property UUIDs in JSON format.
+5.  certificates/domains.ext -> Contains the Subject Alternate Names (SAN, ex.
+IP address or URL) for the HTTPS certificate.

 Generate an HTTPS server with self-signed certificate